Charles2029/GitHub-learning-/README.md

 When you use two or more headings, Github automatically generates a table of contents that you can access by clicking within the file header.Each heading title is listed in the table of contnets and you can click a title to navigate to the selected section.

+Notice you can use `R` and `...`to quote something
+>Note: When viewing a conversation, you can automatically quote text in a comment by highlighting the text, then typing R. You can quote an entire comment by clicking , then Quote reply.
+For more information about keyboard shortcuts, see "Keyboard shortcuts."